glenn-sun/logic-circuit/README.md

 # True
 ```

+Pass a list of nodes instead of a single node to evaluate multiple nodes at once.

 ### Advanced Usage
 You can define your own functional blocks from the existing selection of functional nodes.
 These blocks can then be used like any other functional node.
 For example, you can define a half adder like this: